staabm/staabm.github.io/_posts/2024-10-19-phpunit-codesprint-munich.md

 I spent a few more days on it to test it on some more real world examples and try to verify it will return the expected result.

-So in the end detecting situations in which it's fine to avoid to start subprocesses for `--SKIPIF--` and `--CLEAN--` sections of PHPT tests was a matter of 2 pull requests, which we reviewed with the PHPUnit codesprint team in Munich.
+So in the end detecting situations in which it's fine to avoid to start subprocesses for `--SKIPIF--` and `--CLEAN--` sections of PHPT tests was a matter of 2 pull requests, which we reviewed with the PHPUnit Code Sprint team in Munich.

 - [PR #5998: Do not run `--SKIPIF--` section of PHPT test in separate process when not required](https://github.com/sebastianbergmann/phpunit/pull/5998)
 - [PR #5995: Do not run `--CLEAN--` section of PHPT test in separate process when it is free of side effects that modify the parent process](https://github.com/sebastianbergmann/phpunit/pull/5999)